False Bay: Rivers and drainage

-Historically the Cape Flats was partly covered in wetlands, particularly during winter, and retained much of its rainfall.
-Many of these wetlands have been destroyed by canalisation and infilling to provide residential space.
-Many of the remaining perennial vleis are at the southwest side of the region.(Zeekoevlei, Rondevlei, Zandvlei etc.) and drain into the bay at Muizenberg through the estuary at Zandvlei.
-There is also groundwater seepage through the sand along the north coast of the bay.
+Historically, the Cape Flats was partly covered in wetlands, particularly during winter, and retained much of its rainfall.
+Many of these wetlands have been destroyed by canalization and infilling to provide residential space.
+Many of the remaining perennial vleis are at the southwest side of the region (Zeekoevlei, Rondevlei, Zandvlei, etc.) and drain into the bay at Muizenberg through the estuary at Zandvlei.
+There is also groundwater seepage through the sand along the bay's north coast.
 The Elsieskraal River and the Black River catchment drain to the northwest into Table Bay, and do not affect False Bay.
 The Diep River catchment drains into Zandvlei, and Zeekoevlei and its catchment also drain to Zandvlei at times.

-The Eerste River and its tributary the Kuils River, drain into False Bay on the north coast, west of the Helderberg basin watershed.
+The Eerste River and its tributary, the Kuils River, drain into False Bay on the north coast, west of the Helderberg basin watershed.
 They drain part of the Cape Flats, but most of the catchment of the Eerste River is in the Stellenbosch district, between the Helderberg and Stellenbosch Mountains, and the Jonkershoek Valley.

 The catchment of the Lourens River is in the Helderberg region.
-It is the largest river of the region.
+It is the region's largest river.
 The source is in Diepgat Ravine, in the Hottentots Holland Mountains.
-It is joined by minor tributaries from Landdroskloof and Sneeukopkloof in its upper reaches, The river flows in a south-westerly direction between the Helderberg and Schapenberg through Somerset West and Strand to a small estuary on the coast of False Bay.
+It is joined by minor tributaries from Landdroskloof and Sneeukopkloof in its upper reaches.
+The river flows in a south-westerly direction between the Helderberg and Schapenberg, through Somerset West and Strand, to a small estuary on the coast of False Bay.
 Its overall length is about 20 kilometres.

 The Soete River is a small river that may have originally been part of the Lourens River system, diverting floodwater through an alternative route to the bay.

-Sir Lowry's River drains the south side of Schapenberg and west side of the Hottentots Holland south of Schapenberg.
+Sir Lowry's River drains the south side of Schapenberg and the west side of the Hottentots Holland south of Schapenberg.
 It enters the bay in Gordon's Bay.

 The Steenbras River catchment is to the east of the Hottentots Holland mountains, and almost all of its water is retained by the upper and lower Steenbras Dams, which are a significant part of the municipal water supply to the City of Cape Town.
 Steenbras River mouth is south of Gordon's Bay.

-The Rooiels River enters False Bay at Rooiels beach.
+The Rooiels River enters False Bay at Rooiels Beach.
 It drains a small catchment area in a nature reserve in the mountains of the southwest of the Overberg district.

 Water quality

-The nutrient contribution to False Bay surface waters by upwelling appears to be greater than that of terrestrial sources by runoff and groundwater seepage, but pollutants from terrestrial sources can be persistent and can have adverse effects on coastal ecosystems and recreational activities.
-Mixing with offshore water has a significant effect on surf zone and inshore water quality, but the effects of microbial processes on inshore water quality and the relative contribution of anthropogenic sources of nutrients remains unknown, but likely to be increasing.
+The nutrient contribution to False Bay surface waters from upwelling appears to exceed that from terrestrial sources via runoff and groundwater seepage.
+Still, pollutants from terrestrial sources can persist and adversely affect coastal ecosystems and recreational activities.
+Mixing with offshore water has a significant effect on surf zone and inshore water quality.
+The effects of microbial processes on inshore water quality and the relative contribution of anthropogenic nutrient sources remain unknown but are likely to be increasing.